simplyade/simplyade/README.md

 - 💬 Ask me about ...
 Python Fundamentals
 - 📫 How to reach me: +2349112091138

-- ⚡ Fun fact: Curiosity is mother of Inventions
+- ⚡ Fun fact: Curiosity is the mother of Inventions